allezeitderwelt/allezeitderwelt.github.io/Fighting_for.md

 Consequent to the lyric mentioned above, I recalled that there is a famous quote in the Norwegian orginal show "Skam", a note that was put on a character's bedroom door, saying that *"everyone you meet is fighting a battle you know nothing about. be kind. always."* And it hit me as I realized how powerful this question is and how important it is for me to understand the battle that my cared ones are fighting.
 So you, the ones that were invited or just stumbled on this site, are welcomed to leave a message in the comment section and tell me, **what are you fighting for/against?**

-You are free to comment in the language that you feel comfortable in.
+You are free to write in the language that you feel most comfortable in.

 p.s., you can leave your comment without logging in, just click on the "name" block and there will be an option for you to leave comments as guest. :)